 Michelle Gower, Sales Director.

-Above text courtesy of Waddington Custot Gallery.
+Above text and images courtesy of Waddington Custot Gallery.